 The training was very, very OK, because this was my first time to attend such a training and it has actually impacted my life.
 Because you know I’ve been fearing to talk some of those things, menstruation, what, and so forth.
 In our culture we fear to talk about such things.
 It is something that has been held as secret.Solstene, Senior Man Teacher

 Our model of training has been developed over several years as one strand of our holistic approach to ending period poverty and removing barriers to education.

 Family planning is where there are beliefs that somehow this training clashes with.
-My culture believes that family planning causes cancer, family planning causes infertility at the end of the day, but I have got to realise that this training has given me the best information, because family planning doesn’t cause cancer, neither does it cause infertility, but instead it helps an individual to raise a manageable family.Achen Sylvia, Project Direct Atutur Child Development Centre
+My culture believes that family planning causes cancer, family planning causes infertility… but I have got to realise that this training has given me the best information, because family planning doesn’t cause cancer, neither does it cause infertility, but instead it helps an individual to raise a manageable family.Achen Sylvia, Project Leader Atutur Child Development Centre